 In the accounting integration option, you will use a platform other than QuickBooks to provide sales history and product information to Inventory Planner.
 Click here to see a full list of available integrations.
 When you push a purchase order from Inventory Planner to QuickBooks Online, Inventory Planner creates an identical PO with the same products, quantities, cost that you see on the PO dashboard side.

-Before saving a PO you need to make sure that all products are created in QuickBooks.
-Otherwise you will get an error - Inventory Planner doesn't create products in QuickBooks automatically.
+Before saving a PO you need to make sure that all products are created in QuickBooks Online.
+Otherwise you will get an error - Inventory Planner doesn't create products in QuickBooks Online automatically.

-Go to Account > Settings > Purchase Orders and you can enable saving POs to QuickBooks.
+Go to Account > Settings > Purchase Orders and you can enable saving POs to QuickBooks Online.

-Then after you've created a new purchase order, you'll see the option to Save to QuickBooks.
+Then after you've created a new purchase order, you'll see the option to Save to QuickBooks Online.

 Integration 2: Use QuickBooks Online as Source of All Sales and Product Data